ST Run in the City 2017: More than 13,000 lace up for fifth edition of annual run

 Some runners have come inspired by the 2013 SEA Games champion.

 Said bank executive Lim Hwe Min, 43, who is running with her husband: "We have been anticipating this run for some time already.
-This year is especially good because my idol is running Mok is running.
+This year is especially good because my idol Mok Yingren is running.

 "He's such a disciplined runner, down to earth, gone for running workshop before.
 Inspired by his love for running and passion for running.
 And friends who joined last year told me about the carnival and I'm looking forward to it."